jaseknighter/krill/README.md

 #### encoder and key controls
 e1/e2/e3 are used to navigate the controls section.

-all of the UI controls found in the sequencer view are also found in the main norns params menu J(PARAMETERS>EDIT).
+all of the UI controls found in the sequencer view are also found in the main norns params menu (PARAMETERS>EDIT).

 when changing numerical values, k2+e3 can be used to change values faster by a factor of 10.